 The annual revenue for Land Berlin from income tax, trade and company tax, and value-added tax would then total about EUR 150 million.
 The construction phase would also provide employment for a further 1,200 workers from Berlin and surrounding areas, generating a gross value added of some EUR 64 million.

 Housing: The Schumacher Quarter

 The area of the former Tegel Airport offers space for a further project – the Schumacher Quarter.
-This will provide up to 5,000 new apartments for the expanding capital city.
+This will provide more than 5,000 new apartments for the expanding capital city.
+In the neighbouring quarters Cité Pasteur and TXL Nord further 4,000 dwellings are planned.
 This new urban quarter will not only fill a gap at Kurt-Schumacher-Platz where building has not previously been possible because of flight operations, but will also provide an excellent addition to the research and industrial park.
 Intelligent planning, active energy generation, and a modern mobility strategy will show the way towards a forward-looking, sustainable combination of living and working.
-The Schumacher Quarter will be an Urban Lab – the Experimental Space in Berlin for new urban technologies: climate-adapted, water sensitive, and responsible in the use of resources, energy, and waste.
+The Schumacher Quarter will be an Urban Lab – an experimental space in Berlin for new urban technologies: climate-adapted, water sensitive, and responsible in the use of resources, energy, and waste.
 The Quarter is to receive DGNB certification as a model project as a “Climate-neutral urban quarter”, and is also a reference project for “Climate-adapted and water-sensitive urban development”.
-In the neighbouring quarters Cité Pasteur and TXL Nord further 4,000 dwellings are planned.

 What are the next steps?